iarxm/csim-man/index.md

 - Are all boards sufficiently repaired and if necessary - re-waxed?

-Additional considerations
+Additional considerations:

-- Immediate access to the simulator spreadsheet with an understanding of its layout and how to navigate it.
+- Immediate access to the simulator app with an understanding of its layout and how to navigate it.
 - Thorough understanding of the schedule, draw and principles of simulation training
 - Consider arriving before check-in so to be fully prepared and to provide ample opportunity for a thorough and individualized beach and surf warm-up.
-- Setup a station for personal equipment which enables ease of access throughout training.
+- Setup a station for personal equipment in close proximity to the site for ease of access throughout training.